Wilbur White (American football)

 Wilbur Walter "Red" White (April 30, 1912 – April 1968) was an American football player.

-A native of Seibert, Colorado, White attended Fort Collins High School and then played college football at Colorado State University.
+A native of Seibert, Colorado, White attended Fort Collins High School.
+As a senior in 1930, he tallied 136 points for the school's football team on 18 touchdowns and 28 points after touchdown.
+White then played college football at Colorado State University, receiving varsity letters each year from 1931 to 1934.
+Weighing only 148 pounds in 1931, and sometimes known as "Little Red" White, he handled the team's passing and kicking, and had several long touchdown runs.
+He was also a dangerous return specialist, returning a punt 60 yards on September 29, 1934.
 He was selected by the United Press as a first-team halfback on the 1934 All-Rocky Mountain football team.